webforj/webforj-documentation/docs/styling/getting_started.md

 ## Application Theme

-The DWCJ ships three themes by default, as well as with the ability to create your own, custom theme.
+Webforj ships three themes by default, as well as with the ability to create your own, custom theme.
 The default themes are light, dark and dark-pure.

 ### Default Themes